WindhoverLabs/yamcs-gstreamer/README.md

   - Write element properties using a path-like notation.
   - Set active pipelines.

-NOTE: Some GStreamer plugins are not quite fully compliant with the GStreamer API and requirements.
+***NOTE***: Some GStreamer plugins are not quite fully compliant with the GStreamer API and requirements.
 Some of these Actions may not work, may generate errors and may throw exceptions.
 The plugin is designed to be resilient to this, generate an error message, but continue running.

 ## Configuration